cyb70289/spa/lib/README.md

 Tips:

-Remove PMU_logs/ for a fresh perf stat monitoring Remove PMU_rec_logs/ for a fresh perf record sampling Remove Ebpf_logs/ for a fresh ebpf trace
+Remove JSON_logs/ and CSV_logs/ for a fresh perf stat monitoring Remove PMU_rec_logs/ for a fresh perf record sampling Remove Ebpf_logs/ for a fresh ebpf trace